jinwenli5658/Project---SVM-for-classification/README.md

-# Project---SVM-for-classification
+# Project-SVM-for-classification
-# Project: Unsupervised Machine Learning for Customer Market Segmentation

 ## Problem
-Apply SVM to classify Cancer tumor
+Apply SVM to identify if a cancer tumor is malignant or benign.

+## Data Source
 The [Breast Cancer](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29) datasets is available machine learning repository maintained by the University of California, Irvine.
 The dataset contains **569 samples of malignant and benign tumor cells**.
 * The first two columns in the dataset store the unique ID numbers of the samples and the corresponding diagnosis (M=malignant, B=benign), respectively.
 * The columns 3-32 contain 30 real-value features that have been computed from digitized images of the cell nuclei, which can be used to build a model to predict whether a tumor is benign or malignant.
-*

 1) ID number
 2) Diagnosis (M = malignant, B = benign)